-In executing many localization testing projects over the years, we’ve developed a checklist of best practices that we use for every localization testing project and continue to update as we gain more experience.
+In testing localization software over the years, we’ve developed a localization testing checklist of best practices that we use for every localization testing project and continue to update as we gain more experience.

-There are many other areas that need consideration such as:
+When using the localization checklist above, keep in mind there are many other areas that need consideration when testing localization such as:

 - String Concatenation